 Approval for any credit card will depend on your status.
-The APR shown represents the interest rate offered to most successful applicants.
+The representative APRs shown represent the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

-Santander Everyday Credit Card review September 2019
+Santander Everyday No Balance Transfer Fee Credit Card review 2022

 A competitive balance transfer deal with a few extras bolted on.

 Enjoy an 21-month interest-free period on your existing credit card debt when you bring it across to Santander.
 Plus there’s no fee to transfer your balance.

 Doing its job: 4/5

 0% interest on balance transfers